cf73/agpur/content/collections/pages/interconnects.md

   -
     id: loolb2yz
     title: 'Interconnect Conductor Mass'
-    text: 'Unlike many other “pure” silver interconnects that only offer 19-24AWG total conductor mass, thus possibly reducing signal current, silver mass in AGPur starts at 19 AWG in its Harmonie model, increasing to 18 AWG in the higher resolution Athène, culminating in an unheard of 16 AWG in the peerless Heracles, providing extremely low series resistance and huge bass slam!'
+    text: 'Unlike many other “pure” silver interconnects that only offer 19-24AWG total conductor mass, thus possibly reducing signal current, silver mass in AGPur starts at 18 AWG in our Athene model, increasing to 16 AWG in the burlier Heracles, culminating in an unheard of 15 AWG in the new peerless AMEN providing new-found level of pellucidity in the top octaves AND huge bass slam!'
     type: core_tech
     enabled: true
   -